 - Weight 20 to less than 25 kg: An additional 30 mg of dolutegravir should be administered 12 hours after this combination drug.

 US BOXED WARNINGS:

-- EXACERBATIONS OF HEPATITIS B: Severe acute exacerbations of hepatitis B reported in patients coinfected with HBV and HIV-1 after stopping lamivudine.
-Hepatic function of coinfected patients should be closely monitored with clinical and laboratory follow-up for at least several months after stopping this drug.
-If appropriate, initiation/resumption of antihepatitis B therapy may be necessary.
+- EXACERBATIONS OF HEPATITIS B: Severe acute exacerbations of hepatitis B reported in HBV/HIV-1-coinfected patients who have stopped lamivudine.
+Hepatic function of HBV/HIV-1-coinfected patients should be monitored closely; if appropriate, anti-HBV therapy should be started.